Skip to main content

 Integration process

-Generally, integrating a platform/tool with Port consists of 3 steps:
+Generally, integrating a platform/tool with Port consists of 3 steps, as shown in the diagram below.

 The available integrations below take care of all of these steps for you, and can be customized after installation.